Boxtale/boxtal-connect-woocommerce/README.md

-Welcome to the <a href="https://www.boxtal.com/">Boxtal Connect</a> repository on GitHub.
+Welcome to the <a href="https://www.boxtal.com/">Boxtal Connect</a> for WooCommerce repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.

 If you are not a developer, please use the <a href="https://wordpress.org/plugins/boxtal-connect/">Boxtal Connect plugin page</a> on WordPress.org.